Client

 • sock (socket) – an open socket or socket-like object (such as a Channel) to use for communication to the target host

-• gss_auth (bool) – True if you want to use GSS-API authentication
+• gss_auth (bool) – Use GSS-API authentication

 • gss_kex (bool) – Perform GSS-API Key Exchange and user authentication

-• gss_deleg_creds (bool) – Delegate GSS-API client credentials or not
+• gss_deleg_creds (bool) – Whether to delegate GSS-API client credentials (default True)

 • gss_host (str) – The targets name in the kerberos database. default: hostname

-• gss_trust_dns (bool) – Indicates whether or not the DNS is trusted to securely canonicalize the name of the host being connected to (default True).
+• gss_trust_dns (bool) – Indicates whether or not the DNS is trusted to securely canonicalize the name of the host being connected to (default True)

 BadHostKeyException – if the server’s host key could not be verified